animatlabs/animatlabs.github.io/_drafts/2026-10-26-developer-toolbox-2026.md

 ---
 title: "My Developer Toolbox 2026: Tools I Actually Use Daily"
 excerpt: >-
-  "Not a sponsored list.
+  Not a sponsored list.
 These are the tools I actually open every day - from IDE to deployment.
-My honest setup for 2026."
+My honest setup for 2026.
 categories:
   - Technical
   - Productivity